jumpingrabbit/robots.txt/README.md

 # robots.txt
-A robots.txt that disallows harmful AI training bots
+A robots.txt that allows indexing for search crawlers, but disallows harmful AI training bots that can take your content for AI training without your consent (see [example](robots.txt)):

 ```
 Sitemap: https://[your domain name here]/sitemap.xml